 In the years that followed I witnessed all of my friends start relationships that lasted for months and years: high-school love, university girlfriend, etc. All the while the only relationships I had were one-night-stands, quantity being the main goal.
 Although, the more I had sex, the more it felt empty and boring.

 In a quest to find a connection, I decided to try finding an older woman thinking the experience would alleviate the boredom.
 Of course, it didn’t work.

 At about the same time, I decided I wouldn’t have sex with prostitutes anymore on my yearly Thailand trips.
 This stemmed from realizing I could appreciate a woman’s company in more than just physical ways.
 So I started having longer conversations, deeper conversations, that led me to be open about myself more and more.
 Although I found I still had trouble feeling.

-Not being able to feel any attachment towards a woman troubled me for years, and, as I traveled for several months per year, I was surrounded by open-minded people sharing their stories and emotions, increasing my desire for attachment even more.
+Not being able to feel any attachment towards a woman troubled me for years, and, as I travelled for several months per year, I was surrounded by open-minded people sharing their stories and emotions, increasing my desire for attachment even more.

 Despite all that, I never tried to force myself into anything unnatural.

 It was at 27 when I first met someone who allowed me to feel a connection and overcome some of the stoic traits my dad had taught me were natural to being a man.
 I can’t say I’m proud of how I used to consider women but I know that what I went through made the person I am today.